allan1code/Elements-of-Ai/Chapter 1.md

 could be optimal suggestions for navigation - taking traffic into account).

-Q.4 AAnswerns: Yes (Not limited to listening behavior).
+Q.4 Answerns: Yes (Not limited to listening behavior).

 Q.5 Answer: No (Examples such as color balance, contrast, and so).